blood-rogue/sudoku_solver/README.md

 cargo r -r
 ```

-Then provide one row at a time as input.
+Then provide the entire board as one line.

 *Note: I used `_` in the example for blanks but you can use any character other than `1` to `9` for blank spaces*